Sencha brewing guide

 -

-These all affect the end result – if you have these in hand, you can much more influence what you get out of your tea.
+These all influence the final result – by mastering them, you can have a much greater impact on what you get from your tea.

 1–2 g / 50 ml | 70–80°C | 60 sec, 0 sec, 45 sec

-(This guide is for "normal" steamed 'sencha' - that is, the asamushi and chuumushi types.
+(This guide applies to "normal" steamed senchas – i.e., asamushi and chuumushi types.

-Long-steamed, or fukamushi, 'senchas' require a slightly different method.)
+Deep-steamed, or fukamushi, senchas require a slightly different method.)

 Use 1–2 grams of tea per 50 ml of water.

-For higher quality teas, it is worth choosing a larger quantity.
+For higher quality teas, it's worth choosing the larger amount.

-Example: 3g of tea was used for a 70ml yunomi cup.
+Example: We used 3g of tea for a 70ml yunomi cup.

 Step 2 – Fill your cup with freshly boiled water